Photo: About Australia History - Early Dutch Map on Display at the Mitchell Library.

 Summer average temperature 22 Celsius, Winter average temperature 13 Celsius.
 Note: The seasons are reversed from the northern hemisphere - Summer here is December to February, Winter is June to August.

 Public transport is an easy way to get around the city.
 There are various travel cards available, such as the SydneyPass, which give you unlimited bus, ferry and central train travel.
-See also Sydney Car Rentals.
+See also:

 Ferries, Trains and Buses

 Central Train Station, Circular Quay, Town Hall and Wynyard are major city terminuses for buses as well as trains.
 You can catch ferries and Jetcats at Circular Quay.
 Ferries can take you to Balmain, Darling Harbour, the North Shore, Manly (a great way to see the harbour), Rose Bay, Parramatta, Double Bay and Taronga Zoo.
-See more on Sydney Public Transport.
+See more about:

 Getting to Bondi Beach